 Any business should.
 As you can see above, even the smallest data leak can have awkward consequences.
 People will trust your business less, future sales or client recruitment could be tarnished and the PR from such leaks would be disastrous.
 You must focus on protecting your database with the right security software.
 Doing this will provide more confidence – which is a 2-way thing (customer and you) and control.
 Business database security eliminates any possible challenges while still having power over the process and experience itself. do not be a victim.

-How does the GDPR affect all of this?
+How does the GDPR affect

 Data protection has become very important in the past few years, and with so many leaks the EU had to take action.
 That’s where the GDPR comes into play.
 This set of rules enforces customers to have more control over their data.
 On top of that, if your company uses customer data incorrectly or you encounter data leaks, then you end up paying a whole lot of money as a penalty.
 Obviously this can ruin any small business, and that’s exactly why you employ a Next Gen Antivirus System to offer comprehensive data protection and benefits.